 - Analog Devices's earnings growth has exceeded the industry average over the past year.

-- Analog Devices earnings have fallen over the past 5 years.
+- Analog Devices has improved earnings in the past 5 years.

 Analog Devices's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.